zZissou/tunely/docs/sprint2.md

 1. In the client-side JS, setup your form handler to make an AJAX post with the data.

 1. Verify it's getting logged by the server when you submit.
+Check that the information from the form is being sent in the `req.body`.

-1. On the server-side break the data we're getting in the  `genre` field into an array.
+1. On the server-side split up the data we're getting in the `genre` field into an array.

 ## Step 5:

 1. Connect the POST route to the database.
+Use mongoose method to create a new album and save it to the database.
 Make sure you're returning the new album.

 1. Test it!